 Home | Wizard | Links | Genetics Terms | Donate

-iPhone & Android apps coming soon!
+iPhone & Android App Available Now!

 Published References About Codominance"In his law of dominance, Mendel did not accommodate different degrees of dominance.
 As such examples were discovered (Bateson 1913), various new terms were introduced.
 Within and between textbooks of genetics, definitions are inconsistent.
 Various names have been used: partial dominance, incomplete dominance, codominance, lack or absence of dominance, intermediate dominance, imperfect dominance, egalitarian dominance, and transdominance.
 The definitions vary from text to text and depend on interpretation of allelic function, although an alleleís function is seldom known and often must be assumed.
 In all these usages there is one consistent aspect; each genotype has a distinguishable phenotype, and the genotype may be inferred from the phenotype.
 Perhaps none of the terms that have been used are all-inclusive, but some such term is desirable for teaching purposes.
 We have chosen the term codominance as simplest, shortest, and adequately inclusive.
 One can still use specialized sub-definitions for well-analyzed cases.
 In our more that 20 years of teaching this method has worked well."